iranzo/iranzo.github.io/content/eko/2020-03-22-Live-migration.en.md

 ---
 author: Pablo Iranzo Gómez
+description:
-description: "KubeVirt leverages Live Migration to support workloads to keep running while nodes can be moved to maintenance, etc Check what is needed to get it working and how it works."
+  KubeVirt leverages Live Migration to support workloads to keep running while nodes can be moved to maintenance, etc Check what is needed to get it working and how it works.
 category: tech
 title: Live Migration in KubeVirt
 tags: